beeware/toga/docs/background/roadmap.rst

     - Winforms: ?
     - Android: ?

-* TabContainer - A container view for holding an unknown number of subviews, each of which is of the same type - e.g., web browser tabs.

-    - Cocoa: ?
-    - GTK: GtkNotebook
-    - iOS: ?
-    - Winforms: ?
-    - Android: ?

 * NavigationContainer - A container view that holds a navigable tree of subviews

     Essentially a view that has a "back" button to return to the previous view